 Some of recognition Tesla Park has received as a priority preservation area includes:

-- The East Bay Chater of the California Native Plant Society has designated Tesla Park as one of its top Botanical Priority Protection Areas.
+- The East Bay Chapter of the California Native Plant Society has designated Tesla Park as one of its top Botanical Priority Protection Areas.

-- Every conservation priority for Zone 10 of the East Alameda County Conservation Strategy is contained within Tesla Park.
+- All conservation priority for Zone 10 of the East Alameda County Conservation Strategy is contained and represented within Tesla Park.

 - There is a high concentration of California Tiger Salamander and California Red Legged Frog sightings in Tesla Park, plus other important species, as documented in the California Natural Diversity Data Base (CNDDB)